ishani02/Notes-Book/README.md

 # Notes-Book
-A task management application made using HTML,CSS and JavaScript that helps users to create notes and store them for future use.For storage,local storage is used to store tickets and save them,update them and delete them.
+A task management application made using HTML,CSS and JavaScript that helps users to create notes and store them for future use.
+For storage,local storage is used to store tickets and save them,update them and delete them.